Rudy Fugle: 2013–2020: Kyle Busch Motorsports

-He would then move to Kyle Busch Motorsports in 2013, becoming the crew chief for drivers such as Denny Hamlin, Erik Jones, and team owner Kyle Busch.
+Fugle would then move to Kyle Busch Motorsports in 2013, becoming the crew chief for drivers such as Denny Hamlin, Erik Jones, and team owner Kyle Busch.
 Fugle would get his first win as a crew chief at Charlotte, where Kyle Busch would win.
-Fugle would end the season with 6 wins, 5 with Busch and 1 with Erik Jones.
+Fugle would end the season with six wins, five with Busch and one with Jones.

 In 2015, Fugle would return to the Truck Series with Erik Jones full time.
-The pair would start the season strong, getting the pole 4 times in the first ten races and winning the race at Iowa.
+The pair would start the season strong, getting the pole four times in the first ten races and winning the race at Iowa.
 Before seasons end, the team would get two more wins and ended up winning the championship.

 In 2016, Jones would move up to the Xfinity Series full-time driving Joe Gibbs Racing's No. 20 car.
 Fugle moved over to KBM's No. 9 truck (previously the No. 54) driven by defending East Series champion William Byron.
 They had an impressive season, winning a whopping seven races and nearly the championship (Byron failed to advance to the championship round in the playoffs due to engine issues at Phoenix).

 After his impressive rookie season, Byron would move up to the Xfinity Series in 2017 driving for JR Motorsports.
 Fugle moved over to KBM's No. 4 truck driven by Christopher Bell and would have another impressive year, as he and Bell won five races and the championship together that year.
 Like Jones after his championship season with KBM, Bell would also move up to the Xfinity Series full-time the next year driving for JGR, and Fugle was the crew chief for KBM's No. 18 truck driven by Noah Gragson in 2018.
 Although they only won one race that year, they finished second in the final standings.
 Gragson would move up to the Xfinity Series driving for JR Motorsports full-time in 2019 like Byron did after his year with Fugle.

 In 2019, Fugle would crew chief KBM's No. 51 truck driven by multiple drivers including team owner Kyle Busch and win the owners' championship.
 In 2020, he returned to the No. 18 truck and was the crew chief for defending ARCA Menards Series champion Christian Eckes in his rookie season in the Truck Series.
 Although he did make the playoffs, Eckes would only finish eighth in the final standings and not win any races and was released at the end of the season in favor of Chandler Smith.
 It would was Fugle's worst statistical year as a KBM crew chief.